-- (j) Once the decision by the RFP Selection Committee is finalized, a copy of the proposals and score sheets shall be sent to the Purchasing Agent. - (k) If a clear winning proposal is selected, the Purchasing Agent or Assistant Purchasing Agent can start contract negotiations.
-If there are multiple submissions, the Purchasing Agent or Assistant Purchasing Agent can schedule a demonstration or presentation for a second review with the same Selection Committee. - (I) Awards between \$50,000 and \$100,000 will need a contract or purchase order approved by County Counsel.
-Recommendation for awards over \$100,000 will need a contract or purchase order approved by County Counsel and approval by the Board of Supervisors. - 41.3 The Board of Supervisors may reject any and all bids for any or all commodities or contractual services included in the bid and may authorize the Purchasing Agent to readvertise for bids when the public interest will be served thereby. - 41.4 Purchase orders or contracts shall be awarded by the Board of Supervisors, to the lowest responsible bidder, as determined below. - Purchases over fifty thousand dollars (\$50,000) need a contract or a purchase order signed and approved as to form by County Counsel.
-A purchase order is acceptable when the purchase is for physical goods, including software (licensing or other) that is installed on a county computer/device.
-Purchase orders shall include clear dates of service, detailed description of expected service, dollar amount and signed by the Purchasing Agent or Assistant Purchasing Agent and the vendor.
-Purchases over one hundred thousand dollars (\$100,000) shall be signed by the Board of Supervisors Chair or designee.
-Purchase orders are acceptable when another type of agreement is not obtainable, after reasonable efforts have been made. - (a) In determining the lowest responsible bidder, the Board of Supervisors shall consider the quality offered and its conformity with the specifications, the delivery and discount terms and conditions of the bid, the service reputation of the bidder, and other information and data required to prove their responsibility.
+- (j) The Assistant Purchasing Agent or Purchasing Agent shall submit a copy of the tabulation of all bids received to the Board of Supervisors, together with histheir recommendation for award. - 41.2 The Board of Supervisors may reject any and all bids for any or all commodities or contractual services included in the bid and may authorize the Purchasing Agent to readvertise for bids when the public interest will be served thereby. - 41.3 Purchase orders or contracts shall be awarded by the Board of Supervisors, to the lowest responsible bidder, as determined below. - (a) In determining the lowest responsible bidder, the Board of Supervisors shall consider the quality offered and its conformity with the specifications, the delivery and discount terms and conditions of the bid, the service reputation of the bidder, and other information and data required to prove histheir responsibility.
 When the County is required to pay shipping charges for an item or items, said charges shall be considered a part of the bid price in determining the lowest responsible bid.
 When expending federal monies the considerations contained in Chapter 18 "Federal Procurement Standards" of the Lake County Policies and Procedures Manual Part 2(h) shall supersede the local considerations above. - (b) Local Vendor Preference.
-A ten (10) percent preference shall be granted to Lake County local vendors on all purchases above fifty thousand dollars (\$50,000).
-However, in no case shall the amount of the preference exceed twenty thousand dollars (\$20,000.00), unless waived by the Lake County Board of Supervisors when it determines that a waiver would serve the best interests of the County and the public due either to the nature of the goods or services provided, the projected long-term costs to the County, or the ability to respond to the County's needs in a timely manner.
-This provision shall not apply to contracts required by State or federal statutes and/or regulations to be awarded to the 'lowest responsible bidder,' or otherwise exempted from local preference. - (c) If more than one (1) bid is for the same total amount or unit price (after considering the preference hereinabove), and if the public interest will not permit the delay of readvertising for bids, the Board of Supervisors may award the contract or purchase order to one (1) of the bidders by drawing lots in public. - 41.5 If the successful bidder does not enter into a contract within fifteen (15) days after mailing of Notice of Award of contract, they shall forfeit in cash, an amount equivalent to the amount of any surety which accompanied their bid, unless the County is responsible for the delay. - 41.6 A copy of each fully executed contract shall be filed with the County Auditor.
+A ten percent (10%) preference shall be granted to Lake County local vendors on all sealed bids.
+However, in no case shall the amount of the preference exceed ten thousand (\$10,000.00), unless waived by the Lake County Board of Supervisors when it determines that a waiver would serve the best interests of the County and the public due either to the nature of the goods or services provided, the projected long-term costs to the County, or the ability to respond to the County's needs in a timely manner.
+This provision shall not apply to contracts required by State or federal statutes and/or regulations to be awarded to the 'lowest responsible bidder,' or otherwise exempted from local preference. - (c) If more than one (1) bid is for the same total amount or unit price (after considering the preference hereinabove), and if the public interest will not permit the delay of readvertising for bids, the Board of Supervisors may award the contract to one (1) of the bidders by drawing lots in public. - 41.4 If the successful bidder does not enter into a contract within fifteen (15) days after mailing of Notice of Award of contract, they shall forfeit in cash, an amount equivalent to the amount of any surety which accompanied histheir bid, unless the County is responsible for the delay. - 41.5 A copy of each signed contract shall be filed with the County Auditor.

 Sec.
-2-42.
-Emergency Purchases.
+2-42. - Emergency Purchases.